Save this useful what to do after a car accident in Michigan checklist with important medical advice and lawsuit timelines

 It is key to helping you with your medical recovery and with rebuilding your life.

-Additionally, it is important for your claim and any case you may file in court because insurance adjusters will often contend that a car accident survivor in Michigan who fails to attend his or her doctor’s appointment must not be experiencing pain and, therefore, is not entitled to benefits or compensation.
+Additionally, it is important for your claim and any case you may file in court because insurance adjusters will often contend that a crash survivor who fails to attend his or her doctor’s appointment must not be experiencing pain and, therefore, is not entitled to benefits or compensation.

 Read why getting the right medical care at the right time is important.